Network Verticalization – Redefining Digital Economy | HCLTech

 But is it really happening?

 Some of this may be happening in pockets.
-But none of this will happen without true digital convergence, i.e., using emerging technologies such as 5G network, WiFi 6 and IT/OT in conjunction with complementary technologies (SDN, SD-WAN, SD-LAN).
+But none of this will happen without true digital convergence, i.e., using emerging technologies such as 5G network, WiFi 6 and IT/OT in conjunction with complementary technologies (SDN, SD-WAN, ).
 A recent example would be General Motors, where the company has installed a dedicated 5G network at its electric vehicle assembly plant to create an advanced manufacturing hub.
 The smart campus supports manufacturing equipment and a multitude of user devices.

 Another interesting area where a lot of manufacturers are significantly investing is geo fencing and asset tracking.
 Workers at large facilities waste significant amount of time looking for vehicles in parking areas and plants.
 For this, companies are using IoT-enabled tracking solutions, powered by private 5G networks.
 This triggers individual events and push notifications when a truck enters or leaves a specific location.